cookpad/global-style-guides/scss/bem/README.md

 - **Element:** Parts of a UI component
 - **Modifier:** Different states/exceptions

-We follow the recommendations of https://en.bem.info/methodology/quick-start as our BEM style guide with one exception:
+We follow the recommendations of the [Official BEM Methodology](https://en.bem.info/methodology/quick-start) as our BEM style guide with one exception:
 - Instead of `block__element_modifier` we use `block__element--modifier`

 ### Example